maize-genetics/phg_v2/docs/imputation.md

       in the keyfile can also be paths to FASTQ data (_see the "[Read Mapping](#read-mapping)" section for further details_)
     + > ℹ️ **Note**
-      The keyfile must have two columns labeled `sampleName` and `filename`.
+      The keyfile must have two columns labeled `sampleName` and `filename` if you are specifying paths to read-mapping files.
-      Any additional columns will be ignored.
+      If you are using paths to FASTQ data, you may add another column to your keyfile, labelled `filename2`, only if your FASTQ data is paired-end.
     + > ℹ️ **Note**
       The samples in the `sampleName` must be unique and must match prior keyfile data from the "[Read Mapping](#read-mapping)"